holoviz/panel/doc/tutorials/basic/serve.md

 In this tutorial, we will develop and *serve* a *Hello World* Panel:

 - Serve the app with `panel serve app.py`, `panel serve app.ipynb`, or `panel serve app.md`.
-- serve with auto reload by adding the flag --autoreload.
+- serve with auto reload by adding the flag `--autoreload`.
-- stop your server with CTRL+C.
+- stop your server with `CTRL+C`.

 ## Serve the App